fahimkuet09/E-filing-System-Laravel/README.md

 Notes can be forwarded through the approval chain.

-Decision Making
+-Decision Making

 Managing Director can approve ✅, reject ❌, or forward notes.

 Final clearance handled by the Accounts Section.

-Additional Tools
+-Additional Tools

 Users can add queries and templates to streamline file processing.

 Filtering options available in Admin, HOD, and Managing Director panels.

-Reports for monitoring and tracking activities
+-Reports for monitoring and tracking activities

 ###
 # Key Technology